 Emily got a sudden whiff of freshly turned earth.
 She turned away from Mary and Sean and saw a woman standing beside her.
 The woman was wearing a hat with a turned down brim.
 Her face was in shadow.
 Emily nodded, and then turned back to Sean and Mary.

-“I’ve never been any good at goodbyes… ” Emily began, “But this is one.
+“I’ve never been any good at goodbyes… ” Emily began, “But this is my last one.
 It’s time.”

 “Grandmother… ” said Sean.